-“While companies like Amazon and Facebook do rely on highly-paid computer scientists, they also rely on a sprawling workforce that internet users don’t hear about,” wrote Caroline Sinders, an artist and researcher who created the project with a small team, supported by Mozilla.
+“While companies like Amazon and Facebook do rely on highly-paid computer scientists, they also rely on a sprawling workforce that internet users don’t hear about,” wrote Caroline Sinders, an artist and researcher who created the project in collaboration with Mozilla.
 (Disclosure: Sinders has written for Motherboard in the past).
 “Around the world, many thousands of gig workers label data and train algorithms that power consumer technology.
 And these gig workers are rarely paid a fair wage or provided with basic benefits.”

 Sinders explains that she was inspired to highlight the human labor behind machine learning projects after having conversations with fellow designers and micro-tasking gig workers on platforms like Mechanical Turk and Fiverr.
 Data scientists often utilize these services as a human labor resource, using human operators to label data in order to train their machine learning systems, and setting the amount paid for each completed task—like describing the contents of an image, for example.